Booking Terms and Conditions

 6.2 Discipline and sanctions: If the Student does not follow the Summer School rules, You (the Parent) agree that the Summer School may discipline them and/or impose a sanction.
 Parents understand and agree that:

-6.2.1 In cases of persistent misbehavior or, for very serious incidents, or if a student breaks UK law, including, but not limited to underage drinking, then he/she will be removed from the Summer School immediately, with no refund of course fees.
+6.2.1 In cases of persistent misbehavior or, for very serious incidents, or if the Student breaks UK law, including, but not limited to underage drinking and drug use, then he/she will be removed from the Summer School immediately, with no refund of course fees.
+In such situations, it is the responsibility of the Parent to arrange for an appropriate person to collect the Student from the College premises.

 6.3 No Smoking: The Summer School is a no smoking and vaping area and when We confirm your booking, we do so on the understanding that You (The Parent) agree that the Student does not smoke or vape at any time while at the Summer School.
 Smoking in the school or in the accommodation will result in removal from the programme, with no refund of course fees.